Dazzling displays of autumn colour

 'The huge landscaped garden at Anglesey Abbey is fantastic in the autumn.
 My favourite part about it is the cyclamen flowers which carpet the ground with pinks, purples and whites, and the winter berries on the bushes make every corner of the garden come alive with colour.'

 Why do you love autumn?
-Whether it's enjoying a walk in a spectacular landscape of autumn colour, working up an appetite for a scrumptious seasonal pudding or spending time with friends and family jumping in fallen leaves, there are plenty of reasons to love this time of year.
+Whether it's enjoying a walk in a spectacular landscape of autumn colour or spending time with friends and family jumping in fallen leaves, there are plenty of reasons to love this time of year.

-The celebrated garden, with its sweeping avenues and classical statuary, enjoys magnificent foliage in shades of red and gold making a backdrop to an autumn walk.
-The spectacular yellow leaves of the field maple make a fine entrance to the temple lawn and berries along the pilgrim’s lawn provide further colour, while the working water mill and house full of treasures provide plenty to do on your visit.
+The celebrated garden, with its sweeping avenues and classical statues, enjoys an array of foliage in shades of red and gold, making a beautiful backdrop to an autumn walk.
+The yellow leaves of the field maple make a fine entrance to the temple lawn.
+Berries along the pilgrim’s lawn provide even more colour, while the working water mill and house are full of treasures and offer plenty to do on your visit.

 Proving age is no barrier to beauty; vibrant autumn colours come to Calke Park during the season, home to some of the oldest trees in England.
 A National Nature Reserve, the park is also home to roaming red and fallow deer, providing a memorable sight during the autumn rut.
 The veteran trees of the estate, including the Old Man of Calke, display all the colours of autumn and the lime avenue is particularly beautiful.